Previously, a Senior Software Engineer / Tech Lead

 from the University of Toronto.

-Most recently, a General Assembly alum for Product Management.
+As well, a General Assembly alum for Product Management.

 Native speaker of English and Filipino, 簡単な会話だけできる日本語と,